FAQs

 Can I ask you about [fill in the blank]?

 Generally speaking, yes!
 I’m happy to discuss anything surrounding my mental health and I’m usually an open book.
-That said, there are a few things I’d really prefer not be asked and would rather volunteer only if I feel like it.
+That said, there are a few things I’d really prefer to volunteer about myself, and only if I feel like it.
 So please do not ask me:

-- About my trauma (this is just good etiquette!)
+- About my trauma (this is just good etiquette when interacting with trauma survivors)

 Do you do interviews [for classes, podcasts, or other purposes]?